“To those devoid of imagination a blank place on the map is a useless waste; to others, the most valuable part.” – Aldo Leopold *

 In case you think this is a rant with no hope, I’m all for rooftop & parking-lot solar panels or putting them over train tracks and canals.
 They are much greener than wind monsters because they don’t increase the human footprint, which was never solely about carbon until recent attitudes took hold.
 Geothermal is another good renewable source, along with small, non-dense wind turbines (under 50 feet tall) and safer forms of nuclear power.
 The whole centralized model of building “energy farms” and moving electricity over long transmission lines (additional sources of blight) needs to end.
 True green = small footprint.
 But unless people practice restraint and use more birth control, our long-term existence on this planet won’t be guaranteed by any technology.
 Fossil fuels built this whole mess and it will be hard to sustain without them.
 The whole notion that there “must be a solution” is countered by historical evidence of human greed and shortsightedness.
 This modern energy quagmire vs. the scale of growing needs aka overpopulation is unprecedented.
 Very large machines in the countryside are a new phase of urban sprawl that leaves many of us speechless.
 Ecocide, Phase 2 is a good term for it.
 If these were housing developments or freeways, most environmentalists would oppose them for destroying open space!
 In light of these inexplicable new values, some ecological thinkers have resigned themselves to the continued destruction of nature by old and new technologies.
 Wind power is actually an old technology, rebooted in the worst way.

-General web search for wind power opposition groups and antidotes to industry propaganda.
-The media has done a poor job of reporting both sides of the wind energy story, but the tide seems to be turning as these giant machines reach a critical mass.
+It’s easy to find wind power opposition groups and antidotes to industry propaganda.
+The media has done a poor job of reporting both sides of the wind energy story but the tide seems to be turning as these machines reach a critical mass.
 Hopefully there will be a global moratorium on further construction, at least on mountaintops, where wind turbines are the most disrespectful.
-Subsidies in various nations have already been cut back as the ruse reveals itself, but there needs to be an “outrage clause” that stops them for nature’s sake alone.
+Subsidies in various nations have already been cut back as the ruse reveals itself but there needs to be an “outrage clause” that stops them for nature’s sake alone.
+With all the talk of Climate Justice, why not mention Landscape Justice?

 Interactive map of U.S. wind projects.
 This is a good way to see how large these “farms” are, and debunk minimal land use claims (point 5 above).
 You can drive over 50 miles in some places and always see turbines.
 The industry wants to keep making them taller so they’ll work in lower wind areas.
 Scenery be damned is the general consensus.